Infrared radiant heaters of the IR series

 Whether on the terrace or balcony - all relevant information about our infrared radiant heaters can also be found in the product brochure.
 Download the PDF directly here.

-Infrared radiant heaters are available in many different versions for indoor and outdoor use.
+Infrared radiant heaters are available in many different versions for outdoor use.
 An important criterion for device selection is whether or not your radiant heater may be exposed to water or plenty of dust at its site of assembly or installation.
-If an infrared radiant heater is mounted in the bathroom, for instance, it operates at high humidity levels.
 Moreover, depending on the site of installation, water jets may reach the housing in some way or other.
 An infrared radiant heater installed on your terrace should be able to withstand occasional downpours.
 Heaters used in the workshop, however, should be protected against dust to a certain extent.